ievgen-maker/Ievgen-maker.github.io/projects/Rainbow Recipes.md

   - Application Development
   - Database & Backend
   - Optimization and Mathematic Approach

-overview: "Web application designed and implemented under the ICS314 large group project with the use of GitHub, Git, VSCode, ESLint, Prisma, and Vercel."
+summary: "Web application designed and implemented under the ICS314 large group project with the use of GitHub, Git, VSCode, ESLint, Prisma, and Vercel."
 ---

 ## Overview